THE BEHAVIOURAL ARCHITECTS AUSTRALIA PTY LTD

 If a substantial data breach has or may have occurred (for example, your personal information was shared with unauthorised persons) we will notify you in accordance with the Privacy Act.

 We only keep your personal information for as long as it is required for the purpose for which it was collected or as otherwise required by law.
 We will take appropriate measures to destroy or permanently de-identity your personal information if we no longer need to retain it.
 These measures may vary depending on the type of information concerned, the way it was collected and how it was stored.

-Using our Website and Cookie
+Using our Website and Cookies

 As with most websites, when you visit our website or use an application on our website, we may record anonymous information such as IP address, time, date, referring URL, pages accessed, and documents downloaded type of browser and operating system.

 We also use “cookies”.
 A cookie is a small file that stays on your computer until, depending on whether it is a sessional or persistent cookie, you turn your computer off or it expires.
 Cookies may collect and store your personal information.
 You may adjust your internet browser to disable cookies.
-If cookies are disabled you may still use our website, but the website may be limited in the use of some of the features.

 Cross border disclosure

 Your personal information may also be processed by, or disclosed to employees, representatives, or other third parties operating outside of Australia who work for, or are engaged by us in other countries, including the United Kingdom and China.

 We will take reasonable steps, in the circumstances, before your personal information is disclosed to an overseas recipient, to ensure that the overseas recipient does not breach privacy laws in relation to your personal information (‘the reasonable steps’).

 The reasonable steps may not apply if you consent to the disclosure of your personal information to an overseas recipient and we reasonably believe that the overseas receipt is subject to laws that are suitability similar to privacy laws in Australia.